About me

 In search of local optima in the highly non-convex Bryce canyon

-Hi and welcome to my website!
-My name is Matey Neykov (cyrillic: Матей Нейков) and I am an assistant professor in the Department of Statistics and Data Science at Northwestern University.
 Prior to joining Northwestern, I was on the faculty of the Department of Statistics & Data Science at Carnegie Mellon University.
 Before CMU, I was a postdoctoral researcher at Princeton working with Prof. Han Liu.
-Prior to that I spent five wonderful years at Harvard, where I did my PhD in biostatistics with Profs.
+Prior to that I spent five wonderful years at Harvard, where I completed my PhD in biostatistics with Profs.
 Jun S. Liu and Tianxi Cai.